zakariajo/Quiz-Application/README.md

-A quiz simple application for testing my squills using html css nad js , json ana ajax been used as well this application was created using html 5 and its dynamicly updated same as json file you can add multipl qstions in json file , and its dynamicly update the html 5
+A quiz simple application for testing my skills to implemnt html,css, js , json ana ajax -html file is dynamicly updated using javascript
+-css style implementation is simple and can be improved -javascript file has the functions and backbone for this exercice -json file has the data for the qeustions , this can be dited to add or update or remove questions from it -ajax are for client server cominication
+-This application can be improved in the future using typescript and sass